Red Line (Baltimore): Plans revived

 The Infrastructure Investment and Jobs Act contains a provision on project reentry which directs the United States Secretary of Transportation to "provide full and fair consideration to projects that seek an updated rating after a period of inactivity."
 This provision was sought by Maryland Senator Ben Cardin with the intent to allow for the Red Line and other canceled transit projects to be renewed.
 On June 15, 2023, Governor Wes Moore announced that he would restart efforts to build the Red Line in a ceremony with Baltimore mayor Brandon Scott.
 The state Department of Transportation plans to identify possible route alignments, gauge public feedback, and study the project's costs and benefits over the course of the rest of the year.
 In the meantime, the MTA will provide limited-stop bus service between Catonsville and Essex beginning in August 2023.
 MTA released six new alternative routes for the project that September – two alternatives featured tunnel segments and alignments similar to the canceled 2009 route.
 Officials initially did not say if the route would be run by bus rapid transit or light rail, but later announced in June 2024 that it will feature light rail.

+In 2026, installation of bus lanes along the Red Line route began.
+The project was designed to improve service for the MTA CityLink Orange and Blue routes, and the QuickLink 40 route.